Bad breath. Bleeding gums. Heart disease. Pain when eating. Loose teeth.

 Sounds awful, right?
 These are only some of the symptoms of periodontitis, or gum disease.
 Consider also obesity, diabetes, fertility problems, and today there is a link between gum disease and dying from COVID-19.

 All it takes to prevent these health problems brought on by gum disease is some basic knowledge and action on your part.
-Let’s explore the importance of this part of your oral health and how to have healthy gums.
+Let’s explore the importance of this part of your oral health and how to improve your gum health and have healthy gums moving forward.

 Be Aware Of The Appearance Of Your Gums

 Spend a minute each morning to actually look at your gums.
 Are they pink?
 Is there any discoloration or recession?
 If you experience any bleeding while brushing or flossing or see inflammation around any teeth, you are looking at signs of unhealthy gums.